scds/text-analysis-2/ner.md

 ## Classifying named entities

 Imagine writing a rule-based program that provides specific instructions on how to identify named entities.
-With English language data, you might tell it to look for words beginning with a capital letter.
-As a broad strategy, it would - but also return a lot of false positives, with respect to .
-You could further refine the instructions to , but .
-Moreover, what about names like "danah boyd"
+With English language data, you might tell it to look for tokens beginning with a capital letter.
+As a broad strategy, the program would probably work most of the time - but also return a lot of false positives, since sentences start with a capital letter in the English.

+You could further refine the instructions to ignore tokens that follow a period, but there would be cases in which sentences start with named entities - not to mention, proper names that contain an initial!
+Moreover, what about names like "danah boyd"?

+The difficulties explicitly articulating the rules for idenitifying named entities quickly become apparent.

 With all the moving parts in the NLP workflow - the component tasks of PoS tagging, dependency parsing, NER and so on -